jywu20/Notes/Computer Science/Circuit/HDL.md

 ```
 then `intermediate` is synthesized as a *latch*:
 its assignment can happen at *any* time, as long as `state` becomes `READY`.
-In synchronous circuits, however, latches, even intended, make timing difficult because assignments can happen at any time.
+In synchronous circuits, however, latches, even intended, make timing difficult because assignments can happen at any time:
-Flip-flops are almost always preferred.
-The only use of latches seems to be *making* flip-flops.
+as soon as the value of `input` changes
+(maybe at a certain time step in one clock cycle),
+the value of `intermediate` changes,
+which makes risks of race conditions much higher.
 In asynchronous design methodologies latches are important.
+In clocked design methodologies, the main use of latches seems to be *making* flip-flops;
+latches however can be useful in advanced optimization techniques like time borrowing.

 In SystemVerilog, we have three additional `always` blocks:
 `always_comb`, which is basically `always @(*)` that requires its content to be pure combinational logic;